michaelscodingspot/WPF_MVVMC/README.md

 	CommandParameter="{Binding MyNavigationParameter}">Forward</Button>
 ```
 __HistoricalNavigationMode__ can be either __UseCommandParameter__ or __UseSavedParameter__.
 When using __UseSavedParameter__, the Controller's HistoryMode should be set to __SaveParameterInstance__ or an exception will be thrown.
+The command is enabled or disabled automatically according to `CanGoBack` and `CanGoForward`.